Major Requirements

 These themes are simply an organizational tool to focus your elective selection upon certain areas within the wide-ranging interdisciplinary study of Global Studies, they will not appear on your diploma or transcript.
 You are encouraged to highlight the specific focus of your work in your resume, personal statements, and in future interviews.

-You can view the full list of Thematic Electives HERE
+You can view the full list of thematic electives HERE

 GEP + 2: Students must take two semesters of language study in addition to fulfillment of the UMBC GEP requirement.
 If courses are taken within the same language that met the GEP requirement, they must be beyond the 201 level.
 If courses are taken in a different language, they can be at any level.